 Anna is a freelance front-end developer based in the UK.
 She was awarded Young Developer of the Year by Netmag in 2013.
 When she's not playing on them, she's researching the browsers on game consoles.
 She's a technical editor at A List Apart, and also published a book on Front-End Style Guides.

-Paul is an independent graphic designer and front-end web developer who lives in beautiful Brighton, England.
-Previously at the Guardian, Clearleft and Ning, he advocates collaborative practice, systems thinking and embracing the inherent nature and purpose of the web.
-When not writing for publications like net Magazine, A List Apart and 24 ways, he can be found working on side projects (he is currently digitising George Bradshaw's railway guide) or blathering on Twitter.
+Paul is an independent graphic designer and front-end developer, whose clients include BBC, Unicef UK and eBay.
+When he’s not writing for publications like net magazine, A List Apart and 24 Ways, he can be found working on side projects (he’s currently digitizing George Bradshaw's railway guide) or blathering on Twitter.

 I felt placing the halls in several different locations was absolutely brilliant - much better than spending every day in the same building.
 It was great to meet people on the streets with their badges - it made the whole event feel like a festival.